 10. What if I cannot afford to pay the court filing fees?

 You have a right to access the courts even if you cannot pay the court costs.
 You must inform the court of your income and expenses under oath and the judge will determine whether the fees will be waived.
-Click here for an application form.
+You can complete an application form here

 11. Can I save the cost of the sheriff serving my spouse, if we agree?